orb-lang/qor/doc/md/core.md

 local core = require "core" ()
 ```

-This presents the same interface but with every subtable already in memory\.
+This presents the same interface, but with every subtable already in memory\.

 To add the subtables as fields of another table, such as an environment,
 pass this as the argument: